API: Overview and Authentication

 The API is grouped into several modules that each implement List, Add, Get Details, Update, and Delete operations for a particular type of scorecard object.

-Authentication is implemented using an API Key included in each JSON or XML payload over SSL (https).
+Authentication is implemented using an API Key included in each JSON payload over SSL (https).

 Note: If you’re not well-versed in API calls, you’ll likely need to enlist the skills of a web developer or programmer.